UNiXMIT/UNiXHuddle/README.md

 ## Customization
 To set a custom the name for the Huddle, modify the ``<title>`` and ``<h1>`` tag values in the index.html file.
-If hosting multiple huddle sites, change the value in the ``<p>`` tag that has the ID 'userGroup', from default to a unique value, for each huddle site.
 To modify the port that Huddle uses on the host, modify line 8 of the huddle.sh file before running it, where 'xxxx' is an available port on the host machine to use.
 ```
 -p xxxx:3000